jupyterlab/jupytercon-jupyterlab-training/README.md

 This repository contain material and instructions to follow the JupyterLab training during JupyterCon 2018.

-During the tutorial, feel free to get on the [Gitter `jupyterlab` channel](https://gitter.im/jupyterlab/jupyterlab) for help and updates.
+During the training, feel free to get on the [Gitter `jupyterlab` channel](https://gitter.im/jupyterlab/jupyterlab) for help and updates.

 ## Goals
 By the end of this training you should be comfortable building multiple kinds of JupyterLab extensions.
 We will start with building a mimerender extensions, then a full fledged extension, and finally end with an extension that add some new core interface.
 We will close with helping you build your own extension, time permitting.